 Michael F. Toney

-Michael F. Toney is co-leader of Thrust 2–Foundational Tools (Experiment) in the center.
+Michael F. Toney is co-leader of co-leader of Project 7—Foundational Tools in the center.
 He has more than 30 years of experience in synchrotron X-ray methods of materials characterization and is an expert in thin-film, surface, and interface studies with X-ray and neutron scattering techniques.
 He was one of the pioneers, while at IBM, in the use of surface diffraction for investigating atomic structure at solid/liquid interfaces and organic thin films.
 Full CV.